hasura/graphql-engine/graphql/manual/queries/query-filters.rst

 Filter query results / search queries
 =====================================

-You can use the ``where`` argument in your queries to filter the results based on a fields’s values (including in a nested object’s fields).
+You can use the ``where`` argument in your queries to filter the results based on a field’s values (including in a nested object’s fields).
 You can even use multiple filters in the same ``where`` clause using the ``_and`` or the ``_or`` operators.